 A one-time application fee of $1,000 for Standard Licenses and $100 for Local and Internal Campus Supplier Licenses will be required with your license application.
 Each applicant will also be subject to the University's annual royalty advance fee.
 Although not required for the first year, upon renewal, both Local and Internal Campus Supplier Licenses require annual $100 administrative fees and Standard Licenses require a $1,000 administrative fee.

-IX.
+VIII.
 Appeal of Usage Approval Decisions

 If your request to use a University trademark is denied, you may request that it be reviewed.

 The University reserves the right to disapprove any use of its trademarks, even if not explicitly prohibited by this policy or these guidelines.

 Persons or entities which use the University's trademarks without permission are subject to civil and criminal penalties pursuant to trademark law.
 The University intends to protect its trademarks and associated goodwill to the full extent of the law.